mistic100/ESPHome-IRremoteESP8266/README.md

     name: 'Living Room AC'
 ```

-When omitted, the model-based behavior is preserved (no change for existing
-configurations).

 #### Control fan direction

 You can call the `step_vertical()` and `step_horizontal()` (if supported) methods on the climate controller.